 If your rope does get wet, make sure to allow it to dry out completely (again, out of the reach of harmful UV rays) before putting it away.
 Heat can cause problems with the rope, as can letting them freeze while wet.
 It’s best to hang them up inside and let them dry out.
 As long as you don’t take any falls on rope while it’s wet, allowing it to dry will return the rope to its original strength.

-Take a look at our Recommended Gear Page for RopesOpens in a new tab. to see which ropes we use and why.
+Take a look at our Recommended Gear Page for Ropes to see which ropes we use and why.

 Related Questions: